SuyogPrasai/codematrice/README.md

 ## License 📝
 This project is licensed under the MIT License - see the LICENSE file for details.

-Thank you for visiting !
+Thank you for visiting!
 If you have any questions or suggestions, please don't hesitate to get in touch.
 Enjoy exploring the website and its content.